YuvaSec/Hashnode/draft-67ebeece4859ddf53a285587.md

 * Run misuse scenarios so they’re ready for real-world risks.

-* Make training part of the culture not just a checkbox to tick.
+* Make training part of the culture, not just a checkbox to tick.

 ### 4\.
 Monitor and Detect Usage